- ARC HOME >

 Q: How do I register for classes?

 A: First, make an appointment with the deaf services counselor, Dana Brittingham-Garrido to discuss specifics pertaining to academic/vocational classes.
 At that time, you may also request support services.
-You can go to e-Services in the Cafeteria, or click the e-Services link at: www.arc.losrios.edu
+You can go to e-Services in the Student Center, or click the e-Services link at: www.arc.losrios.edu